 Men of Steel, Women of Wonder

-February 9 to April 22, 2019
+FEBRUARY 9 – APRIL 22, 2019

 Superman and Wonder Woman are two of the most beloved icons in American pop culture.
 Created in times of economic adversity and world war, these characters quickly emerged as beacons of American morality, representing the ideals of truth, justice, and the American way.

-Offering fresh perspectives on these cultural icons and tapping into our current national love for superheroes, the artists in Men of Steel, Women of Wonder use Superman and Wonder Woman to explore national identity, American values, social politics, and the concept of humanity in an exciting, thought-provoking, unforgettable exhibition.
+Offering fresh perspectives on these cultural icons and tapping into our current national love for superheroes, the artists in Men of Steel, Women of Wonder use Superman and Wonder Woman to explore national identity, American values, social politics, representation, and the concept of humanity in an exciting, thought-provoking, unforgettable exhibition.

 This project is supported in part by a grant from the Arkansas Humanities Council and the National Endowment for the Humanities.